AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization

-\paragraph{(2) Format Constraint.} Invalid outputs (e.g., too many tool invocations, invalid items, or items outside $\mathcal{C}$) lead to execution failures in downstream pipelines.
-We therefore assign a fixed reward of $-1$ when the format is incorrect, regardless of ranking quality, enforcing strict validity of generated rankings.
+\paragraph{\normalfont\itshape (2) Format Constraint.} Invalid outputs (e.g., invalid items or tools) lead to execution failures in real-world applications.
+We therefore assign a penalty of $-1$ when the format is incorrect, enforcing strict validity of generated recommendation.